BAJAJ FINSERV DIRECT LIMITED

 3. Repatriable Demat Account

-The Repatriable Demat Account is designed for Non-Resident Indians (NRIs) who want to invest in Indian securities and repatriate (transfer) their funds abroad.
+A Repatriable Demat Account is available to Non-Resident Indians who invest in Indian securities and wish to transfer investment proceeds outside India.

-• Eligibility: NRIs with valid documentation and bank accounts under the Foreign Exchange Management Act (FEMA) guidelines.
+• Transactions governed by regulations under the Foreign Exchange Management Act (FEMA)

 4. Non-Repatriable Demat Account